 Text Neck Prevention Tips

-It’s not realistic to think we can completely separate ourselves from our phones and other wireless devices, but this doesn’t mean there aren’t things we can do to prevent text neck from settling in:
+It’s not realistic to think we can completely separate ourselves from our phones and other wireless devices, and while pain can be treated naturally, this doesn’t mean there aren’t things we can do to prevent text neck from settling in:

 - Keep your cell phone, laptop, tablet, and all other wireless devices at eye level